syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/PopUpDelay.md

 ---
 layout : post
-title : PopUpDelay in Syncfusion AutoComplete Control for Xamarin.Android description : Learn how to set the PopUpDelay in AutoComplete platform : Xamarin.Android control : AutoComplete documentation : ug
+title : PopUpDelay in Syncfusion AutoComplete Control for Xamarin.Android description : Learn how to set the PopUpDelay in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
 ---

 # PopUpDelay

-* It is used to delay the appearance of the dropdown in the suggestion list.

-* Gets or sets the minimum delay, in milliseconds, after text is typed in the text box before the Autocomplete Box control populates the list of possible matches in the drop-down.
+Time delay taken to display the dropdown with the list of possible matches after text is typed in the text box.

 N> The default value is 0.
+The property value should be in milliseconds.

 {% highlight C# %}